HUNTER X HUNTER (isn't mine)

 She left the table to disappear under the kitchen counter, re-emerged wearing a pair of oversized oven mitts clumsily embroidered "World's Best Mom", which she used to open the oven.
 Killua couldn't see what was inside - Mito was standing in the way - but he wondered about the timing.
 How could she have just finished baking when they'd been two and a half hours late?
 It was as if she'd expected them to lose track of the time.

 When Mito returned Killua saw she was holding a cake.
-"You do like coconut, don't you?" she asked.
+"Happy Birthday, Gon." she said.